 Professional dental cleanings are important for maintaining great oral health.
 However, it is vital that you continue good dental hygiene at home as well.

 Drs.
-Adams, Hodges, Nazziola, and Applebaum recommend that you brush your teeth at least twice per day and floss daily.
+Adams, Hodges, Nazziola, and Applebaum recommend brushing your teeth at least twice daily and floss daily.
 This helps prevent tooth decay, periodontal disease, and other oral health issues.

 There are additional ways to help keep teeth strong and healthy.
 Toothpastes and mouth rinses with fluoride are available over-the-counter.
 Eating a balanced diet and limiting sugary snacks can also contribute to good oral health.